ZooHillData/scripts/README.md

 # - Client/contract will be automatically created if they don't exist
 # - Charge code format: <CLIENT_PREFIX>:<CONTRACT>:<PROJECT>:<PROJECT_ITEM>
 # - All inputs are automatically converted to uppercase
+# - When used with add-issue, the GitHub URL is automatically linked
 ```

 #### add-contract